moumen-akkad/cmnda/README.md

 # 3.0 run docker compose up -d to start basyx
 # 3 run aas.py to create basyx aas and submodel

+# 4.0 run delegate_service to start endpoint server

-# 4 run python_cliet to deploy diagram.bpmn
+# 4 run python_client to deploy diagram.bpmn

 # 5 open localhost:8080 to access operate on the browser